 This is a new initiative idea, which received a great deal of support, when suggested.
 Its form and direction are in the process of being evaluated.
 Initial questionnaires have been circulated.
 Ultimately it is likely to involve lobbying to ensure social media companies are held accountable for their members’ behavior online and that all correct safeguards are put in place to prevent bullying and abuse, especially of young women in the UK.

 The successful pilot scheme was first run in Northumberland.
 Soroptimist volunteers are trained and then attend court sittings to observe and report prosecutions progress.
-Vera Baird, the Victim support commissioner, wants to roll out the scheme to more areas and has spoken at Region.
+Dame Vera Baird, the Victim’s Commissioner, wants to roll out the scheme to more areas and has spoken at Region.

 The Pillowcase Project involves restyling pillow cases into dresses for young girls, sometimes with a message or small toy in pocket and making shorts for boys.
 Updated paper work is sent to schools to introduce the project.
 Individual Certificates of Achievement are awarded to participating pupils and an overall School Certificate is presented, alongside a book on textiles for their library.
 The garments go mostly to Africa and have mainly been made by schoolchildren as part of their curriculum or in after school activities.
 The project is an excellent way of fostering international goodwill and understanding and providing dual benefits for both the maker and receiver.
 The dresses have been distributed in the past via a variety of secure charity routes, most recently via Theresa Wells (SI Salisbury) and Edukaid.